From the most ancient to the most alluring, we’re bringing you an A-Z guide to Norwegian churches.

 Lofoten Cathedral, also known as Vågan Church, was constructed in 1898.

-The church was largely built for the thousands of fishermen who would travel to the famous Lofoten Fishery annually.
+The church was largely built for the thousands of fishers who would travel to the famous Lofoten Fishery annually.

 The cathedral is northern Norway’s biggest wooden building.
 It sits in the village of Kabelvåg on Austvågøya Island.